MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-queue-a-trim-job.md

 In this tutorial, you'll learn how to trim existing versions from a site or library by queuing a trim job using PowerShell.
 You'll learn how to:

-- Queue trim job to delete versions from a site
+- Queue trim job to delete versions from a Site
 - Queue trim job to delete versions from a library.
 - Check progress of your trim job
 - Stop an in-progress trim job.